europace/baufismart-antraege-api/README-ENGLISH.md

 # "Anträge Auslesen" API - English Dokumentation 🇺🇸🇬🇧

-##### Aktuelle Version: 2.6
+##### Current version: 2.6

 API documentation for exporting mortage application data from the EUROPACE platform from the point-of-view of a lender/bank.

-**Please note: unlike the german documentation, this documenation is not guaranteed to be up to date.
-Please check before you implement anything based on this documenation.
-If you are unsure, write to devsupport@europace.de**
+**Please note:** unlike the german documentation, this documentation is not guaranteed to be up to date.
+Please check before you implement anything.
+If you are unsure, write to devsupport@europace.de.

 ### Swagger spcification

 This API is fully specified in Swagger.
-They specification is available as a JSON ([swagger.json](swagger.json)) and as YAML ([swagger.yaml](swagger.yaml)).
+The specification is available as JSON ([swagger.json](swagger.json)) and as as YAML ([swagger.yaml](swagger.yaml)).

-Die API ist vollständig in Swagger definiert.
-Die Swagger Definitionen werden sowohl im JSON   als auch im YAML-Format  zur Verfügung gestellt.

 ### Documentation